Ciorpy/ACTaM-Project-2024-25/README.md

 - **Features**:

-    - **Chord and Cadence Game Modes**: Develop skills in recognizing and playing musical chords and harmonic cadences using a virtual piano interface.
+    - **Chord and Cadence Game Modes**:
+     Develop skills in recognizing and playing musical chords and harmonic cadences using a virtual piano interface.

+    - **Practice Mode**:
+     In this mode, players can play any chord on the keyboard, and the system will recognize and display the name and type of the chord being played, providing immediate feedback and enhancing learning.

     - **Progressive Difficulty Levels**:
       - **Chords Mode**: Major and minor chords (easy), augmented and diminished (medium), seventh chords (hard).